 The West Harris County Regional Water Authority (WHCRWA) was created by House Bill No. 1842 (the “Act”) in the 77th Legislature and signed into law on May 28, 2001.
 The WHCRWA was created to accomplish the purposes of provision of surface water and groundwater for various uses, the reduction of groundwater withdrawals, the conservation, preservation, protection, recharge, and prevention of waste of groundwater, and of groundwater reservoirs, the control of subsidence caused by withdrawal of water from those groundwater reservoirs, and other public purposes stated in the Act.

-Projected population through year 2050 for the WHCRWA is shown in the following table:
+Projected population through year 2050 for the WHCRWA is shown below:

-The HGCSD requires that in 2010, 30% of the total water demand is to be provided using surface water.
+The HGSD requires that in 2010, 30% of the total water demand is to be provided using surface water.
 In 2025 and 2035, the conversion requirement increases to 60% and 80%, respectively.

 The WHCRWA’s source of alternative water will be the City of Houston (COH) pursuant to a water supply contract entered into in 2003 and supplemented in 2009 and 2015.

-For 2010 and through 2021, the proposed supply point for COH surface water to the WHCRWA will be the COH’s Jersey Village Pump Station located on Fairview Street north of FM 529, west of COH city limits.
+For 2010 and through 2022, the supply point for COH surface water to the WHCRWA will be the COH’s Jersey Village Pump Station located on Fairview Street north of FM 529, west of COH city limits.
 The water will be supplied from the COH’s East Water Purification Plant (EWPP) and conveyed through existing transmission mains.
-For 2025 and 2035, the source of COH water to the WHCRWA will be from the COH’s North East Water Purification Plant (NEWPP) located on Lake Houston.
-Future expansions at the NEWPP will be required to meet the needs of the WHCRWA, other authorities, and the COH for 2025 and 2035.
+For 2025 and 2035, the additional source of COH water to the WHCRWA will be from the COH’s North East Water Purification Plant (NEWPP) located on Lake Houston.
+The NEWPP is being expanded to meet the needs of the WHCRWA, other authorities, and the COH for 2025 and 2035.

 During the construction to meet the 2010 requirements, the WHCRWA built a booster pump station and ground storage tanks in the immediate vicinity to accept the water and boost the system pressure.
 Transmission lines within the system were designed to provide the average day, peak day, and peak hour flow.
 Residential Fire Demands were also considered.